Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Model Descriptions and Experimental Designs

 The GCM we employed is the 3D Community Atmospheric Model version 3, called CAM3 \citep{collins2004description}, which is developed by the National Center for Atmospheric Research to simulate the climate of Earth.
 The model solves the primitive equations for atmospheric motion with a spectral Eulerian core on a rotating sphere.
 The radiative transfer model in CAM3 is based on \cite{ramanathan1986nonisothermal} and \cite{briegleb1992delta} with the updates described in \cite{collins2004description}.
 The radiation calculation includes the effects of water vapor, greenhouse gases, and clouds.
 The model uses subgrid-scale parameterizations to model deep and shallow/middle convection, condensation, precipitation, and evaporation of precipitating droplets \citep{sundqvist1988parameterization, zhang1995sensitivity, rasch1998comparison, zhang2003modified}.
 Clouds are parameterized into three categories: marine stratus clouds, layered clouds, and convective clouds.
 Cloud fraction and the associated optical properties are evaluated via a diagnostic method.
 The diagnosis is a generalization of the scheme introduced by \cite{slingo1987development}, with variations described in \cite{hack1993description}, \cite{kiehl1998national}, and \cite{rasch1998comparison}.
 The model has 26 vertical levels from the surface to the middle stratosphere ($\approx$3 hPa) at the horizontal resolution of T42, which is $2.8^\circ$ in latitude by 2.8$^\circ$ in longitude.

+In order to compare the results of CRM with those of GCM, we did two groups of GCM experiments with no effect of planetary rotation and three groups with rotation effects included.
+For the experiments without rotation: the first group is for uniformly changing the surface temperature everywhere, and the second group is for reducing the day-night temperature contrast.
+We exclude the effect of rotation by setting a very long rotation period, $10^{30}$ seconds.
+In these two groups, the stellar flux is fixed (1200~W\,m$^{-2}$), and the surface temperatures are specified, as shown in subsection \ref{subsec:GCM_results} below.
+These no-rotation experiments are meant to fill in the gap between idealized 2D CRM experiments without rotation and 3D global GCM experiments with rotation.

+For the experiments with rotation, we performed two same groups of experiments (uniformly changing the surface temperature and reducing the day-night temperature contrast, respectively) as the no-rotation experiments but with a rotation period of 30 Earth days.
+We also performed another with-rotation group of experiments for varying stellar flux.
+In this group, the model is coupled with a slab ocean, which is a 50 m mixed layer, immobile ocean, with ocean heat transport specified to be zero everywhere.
+A series of stellar fluxes are employed in this group, 1200, 1400, 1600, 1800, 2000, and 2200 W\,m$^{-2}$.

 All the experiments are set to be 1:1 tidally locked, which means the rotation period is equal to the orbital period.
-The orbital period is set to be 30 Earth days.
 The stellar temperature is set to be 3400 K. The atmosphere is Earth-like, including $\mathrm{N_2}$ and $\mathrm{H_2O}$.
 CO$_2$ concentration is 300 parts per million by volume (ppmv), CH$_4$ concentration is 0.8 ppmv, and N$_2$O is 0.27 ppmv.
 There is neither aerosol nor ozone.
 The model is coupled to a thermodynamic sea ice model, in which sea ice flows are not considered.
-In the first and second groups, each case is integrated for 30 Earth years and reaches a steady state after about 20 years.
-In the third group, each case is integrated for about 60 Earth years and reaches a steady state after about 40 years.
-Averages over the last 5 years are used for our analyses below.\\
+In the experiments of specified surface temperature (including the two groups without rotation and the first and second groups with rotation), each case is integrated for 30 Earth years and reaches a steady state after about 20 years.
+In the experiments coupled with a slab ocean, each case is integrated for about 60 Earth years and reaches a steady state after about 40 years.
+Averages over the last 5 years are used for our analyses below.